BodenmillerGroup/IMCWorkflow/docs/process.md

 IMC raw data are saved in the proprietary MCD&trade; file type.
 A single `.mcd` file can hold raw acquisition data for multiple regions of interest, optical images providing a slide-level overview of the sample ("panoramas"), and detailed metadata about the experiment.
-Besides the MCD viewer (see [Image visualization](viewers.md)), `.mcd` files cannot be widely read by image analysis software.
+The `.mcd` files can be read by the MCD viewer (see [Image visualization](viewers.md)) but cannot be widely read by image analysis software.

-To facilitate IMC data pre-processing, the [readimc](https://github.com/BodenmillerGroup/readimc) and [imctools](https://github.com/BodenmillerGroup/imctools) Python packages allow extracting the multi-modal (IMC acquisitions, panoramas), multi-region, multi-channel information contained in raw IMC images.
+To facilitate IMC data pre-processing, the [readimc](https://github.com/BodenmillerGroup/readimc) and [imctools](https://github.com/BodenmillerGroup/imctools) Python packages allow extraction of the multi-modal (IMC acquisitions, panoramas), multi-region, multi-channel information contained in raw IMC images.
-While `imctools` contains functionality specific to the IMC Segmentation Pipeline, the `readimc` package contains reader functions for IMC raw data and should be used for this purpose.
+Whereas `imctools` contains functionality specific to the IMC Segmentation Pipeline, the `readimc` package contains reader functions for IMC raw data and should be used for this purpose.
-A common first step of IMC pre-processing is the conversion of raw data from MCD files to multi-channel TIFF files.
+A common first step of IMC pre-processing is the conversion of raw data from `.mcd` files to multi-channel `.tiff` files.

 ## Image pre-processing

-Starting from IMC raw data and a "panel" file, individual acquisitions are extracted as TIFF and OME-TIFF files.
+Starting from IMC raw data and a "panel" file, individual acquisitions are extracted as `.tiff` and `.ome.tiff` files.
-The panel contains information of antibodies used in the experiment and the user can specify which channels to keep for downstream analysis.
+The panel file contains information on antibodies used in the experiment, and the user can specify which channels to keep for downstream analysis.
-In the case of random forest-based image segmentation (see next section), random tiles are cropped from images for convenience of pixel labelling.
+If random forest-based image segmentation is performed (see next section), random tiles are cropped from images for convenience of pixel labeling.

 ## Image segmentation

-The IMC Segmentation Pipeline supports random forest-based image segmentation, while `steinbock` supports random forest-based and deep learning-based segmentation.
+The IMC Segmentation Pipeline supports random forest-based image segmentation, whereas `steinbock` supports random forest-based and deep learning-based segmentation.

 **Random forest-based** image segmentation is performed by training a pixel classifier using [Ilastik](https://www.ilastik.org/) on the randomly extracted image crops and selected image channels.
 Pixels are classified as nuclear, cytoplasmic, or background.
-Employing a customizable [CellProfiler](https://cellprofiler.org/) pipeline, the probabilities are then thresholded for segmenting nuclei, and nuclei are expanded into cytoplasmic regions to obtain cell masks.
+Employing a customizable [CellProfiler](https://cellprofiler.org/) pipeline, the probabilities are then thresholded to segment nuclei, and nuclei are expanded into cytoplasmic regions to obtain cell masks.

 **Deep learning-based** image segmentation is performed as presented by Greenwald _et al._[^fn1].
 Briefly, `steinbock` first aggregates user-defined image channels to generate two-channel images representing nuclear and cytoplasmic signals.
 Next, the [DeepCell](https://github.com/vanvalenlab/intro-to-deepcell) Python package is used to run `Mesmer`, a deep learning-enabled segmentation algorithm pre-trained on `TissueNet`, to automatically obtain cell masks without any further user input.

-Segmentation masks are single-channel images that match the input images in size, with non-zero grayscale values indicating the IDs of segmented objects (e.g. cells).
+Segmentation masks are single-channel images that match the input images in size.
+In these images, non-zero grayscale values indicate the IDs of segmented objects (e.g., cells).
-These masks are written out as TIFF files after segmentation.
+These masks are written out as `.tiff` files after segmentation.

 ## Feature extraction

-Using the segmentation masks together with the multi-channel images, the IMC Segmentation Pipeline as well as `steinbock` extract object-specific features.
+Either the IMC Segmentation Pipeline or `steinbock` can be used to extract object-specific features from the segmentation masks together with the multi-channel images.
-These include the mean pixel intensity per object and channel, morphological features (e.g. object area) and the objects' locations.
+The object-specific features include the mean pixel intensity per object and channel, morphological features (e.g., object area) and the object locations.
-Object-specific features are written out as CSV files, where rows represent individual objects and columns represent features.
+Object-specific features are output as `.csv` files, where rows represent individual objects and columns represent features.

-Furthermore, the IMC Segmentation Pipeline and `steinbock` compute _spatial object graphs_, in which nodes correspond to objects, and nodes in spatial proximity are connected by an edge.
+Both the IMC Segmentation Pipeline and `steinbock` can be used to compute _spatial object graphs_, in which nodes correspond to objects, and nodes in spatial proximity are connected by an edge.
-These graphs serve as a representation for interactions between neighboring cells and can be stored as edge list in form of a CSV file.
+These graphs serve as proxies for interactions between neighboring cells.
+They are stored as edge lists in form of `.csv` files.

-Both the IMC Segmentation Pipeline and `steinbock` also write out image-specific metadata (e.g. width and height) as CSV file.
+Both the IMC Segmentation Pipeline and `steinbock` also write out image-specific metadata (e.g., width and height) as `.csv` files.

 ## Data export

-To further facilitate compatibility with downstream analysis, `steinbock` exports data to a variety of file formats such as OME-TIFF for images, FCS for single-cell data, the _anndata_[^fn2] format for data analysis in Python, and various graph file formats for network analysis using software such as [CytoScape](https://cytoscape.org/)[^fn3].
-For export to OME-TIFF, steinbock uses [xtiff](https://github.com/BodenmillerGroup/xtiff), a Python package developed for writing multi-channel TIFF stacks.
+To facilitate compatibility with downstream analysis, `steinbock` exports data to a variety of file formats such as OME-TIFF for images, FCS for single-cell data, the _anndata_[^fn2] format for data analysis in Python, and various graph file formats for network analysis using software such as [CytoScape](https://cytoscape.org/)[^fn3].
+For export to OME-TIFF, steinbock uses [xtiff](https://github.com/BodenmillerGroup/xtiff), a Python package developed for writing multi-channel `.tiff` stacks.

 [^fn1]: Greenwald N. _et al._ (2021) Whole-cell segmentation of tissue images with human-level performance using large-scale data annotation and deep learning.
 Nature Biotechnology
 [^fn2]: Wolf A. F. _et al._ (2018) SCANPY: large-scale single-cell gene expression data analysis.
 Genome Biology